tiprankstipranks

 Litigation & Legal Liabilities - Risk 2

-We are party to a number of pending lawsuits, settlement discussions, mediations, arbitrations and other disputes, some of which are set forth in Note 8 in Item 8 of this Annual Report on Form 10-K. In addition, in the future we may be party to additional lawsuits, disputes or other matters, including patent, product liability or other lawsuits.
-These current and future matters may result in a loss of patent protection, reduced net sales, incurrence of significant liabilities and diversion of our management's time, attention and resources.
+We are party to a number of pending lawsuits, unfiled claims, settlement discussions, mediations, arbitrations and other disputes, some of which are set forth in Note 7 in Item 8 of this Annual Report on Form 10-K. In addition, in the future we may be party to additional lawsuits, disputes or other matters, including patent, product liability, commercial, employment, and other legal matters that arise in the normal course of our business.
+These current and future matters may result in a loss of patent protection, reduced net sales, incurrence of significant liabilities, and diversion of our management's time, attention, and resources.
 Given the uncertain nature of litigation and other disputes generally, we are not able in all cases to estimate the amount or range of loss that could result from an unfavorable outcome in our current matters.
 In view of these uncertainties, the outcome of these current matters may result in charges in excess of any established reserves, and, to the extent available, liability insurance.
 We also continue to be self-insured with respect to product liability claims.
-The unavailability or inadequacy of third-party insurance coverage for current or future liability claims could increase our potential exposure to unanticipated claims and adverse decisions.
-Protracted litigation and other disputes, including any adverse outcomes, may have an adverse impact on our business, results of operations, financial condition and cash flows.
+Should third-party insurance coverage for current or future liability claims be unavailable or inadequate, it could increase our potential exposure to adverse decisions.
+Protracted litigation and other disputes, including any adverse outcomes, may have an adverse impact on our business, results of operations, financial condition, and cash flows.
 Even claims without merit could subject us to adverse publicity and require us to incur significant legal fees.

 Taxation & Government Incentives - Risk 1

-Changes to the tax laws in the United States or other countries in which we operate could have an adverse effect on our operating results.
-For example, the Organization of Economic Co-operation and Development (OECD) and the G20 Inclusive Framework on Base Erosion and Profit Shifting (the Inclusive Framework) has put forth two proposals-Pillar One and Pillar Two-that revise the existing profit allocation and nexus rules and ensure a minimal level of taxation, respectively.
-On December 12, 2022, the EU member states agreed to implement the Inclusive Framework's global corporate minimum tax rate of 15%, and various countries both within and outside the EU have enacted new laws implementing Pillar Two or have draft legislation proposed for adoption.
-The OECD continues to release additional guidance on the two-pillar framework, with widespread implementation in 2024.
-We are continuing to evaluate the potential impact of the Inclusive Framework on future periods, pending legislative adoption by individual countries, which could have an adverse impact on our effective tax rate, income tax expense and cash flows.
+Changes to the tax laws in the U.S. or other countries in which we operate, such as the evolving two-pillared plan proposed by the Organization for Economic Cooperation & Development (OECD), could have an adverse effect on our operating results.
 Taxing authorities audit us from time to time and may disagree with certain positions we have taken in respect of our tax liabilities.
 Our tax liabilities are affected by many factors, including the amounts we charge in intra-company transactions for inventory, services, licenses, funding and other items, which are subject to the use of assumptions and judgment.
-Because we operate in multiple income tax jurisdictions both inside and outside the United States, cross border transactions among our affiliates are a significant part of the manner in which we operate.
-Although we believe that we transact intra-company business in accordance with arm's-length principles, tax authorities may disagree with our intra-company charges, cross-jurisdictional transfer pricing or other matters, and may assess additional taxes as a result, including in connection with their review of the restated financial statements we have filed as part of our 2019 Annual Report on Form 10-K. We regularly assess the likely outcomes of these audits in order to determine the appropriateness of our tax provision.
+Because we operate in multiple income tax jurisdictions both inside and outside the U.S., cross border transactions among our affiliates are a significant part of the manner in which we operate.
+Tax authorities may disagree with our intra-company charges, cross-jurisdictional transfer pricing or other matters, and may assess additional taxes as a result.
+In connection with strategic divestitures, we have agreed to indemnify acquiring parties for certain liabilities arising from our former businesses, including tax liabilities.
+If our tax expense were to increase, or if the ultimate determination of taxes owed or for which we are liable is for an amount in excess of amounts previously accrued, our operating results, financial condition and cash flows could be adversely affected.
+With respect to audits by the applicable tax authorities, we regularly assess the likely outcomes of these audits in order to determine the appropriateness of our tax provision.
 However, we may not accurately predict the outcome of these audits and, as a result, the actual outcome of these audits may have an adverse impact on our financial results.
-For more information on ongoing audits, see Note 14 in Item 8 of this Annual Report.
+For more information on ongoing tax audits, see Note 13 in Item 8 of this Annual Report.

 Environmental / Social - Risk 1